Night-Traders-Dev/vOS-Kernel/README.md

-Here’s your updated README with the necessary sections in bold:

 vOS Kernel

 Welcome to the vOS Kernel!
 This project is a simple ARM64 microkernel designed for educational purposes and experimentation with operating system concepts.
 The kernel is capable of booting in a QEMU environment and handling basic input and output through UART.